- Use Bitcoin

 There can never be enough competent developers in this space - in fact, the space could use a lot more!
 Get employed by a Bitcoin company, volunteer code to open source Bitcoin projects or contribute code to protocol level development.

 Bitcoin development is the Mount Everest of the "crypto" ecosystem.
-It is the most challenging but the most rewarding.
+It is the most challenging project but the most meaningful and rewarding.
 Bitcoin attracts the best developers from all over the globe.

 - Bitcoin White Paper